Can Medicaid Estate Recovery Claim Against My Estate for My 20-Year-Old Benefits?

 In all likelihood, the benefits you received fall within these categories.
 However, some states only seek recovery against probate property.
 If you live in one of these states, you can avoid estate recovery by placing your assets into a revocable trust, joint ownership or, for some bank and investment accounts, naming a beneficiary.
 In addition, there’s no adjustment for inflation.
 So, if you received services in 2024, but do not pass away until 2050, the claim may be relatively small in 2050 dollars.

-In terms of finding out how much is owed to date, that depends on your state Medicaid agency.
-Many don’t calculate the total until the beneficiary has passed away.
+In terms of finding out how much is owed to date, that depends on your state Medicaid agency but most don’t calculate the total until the beneficiary has passed away.

 Don’t know how your trust works?